What are fringe benefits?

 Empower your employees

 Within the fringe benefits umbrella, you can offer personalized employee benefits.
-Personalized employee fringe benefits enable employers to set monthly allowance caps, giving them control over the benefit cost while giving employees the freedom to choose how their allowance is spent.
-Personalized benefits meet the individual needs of employees while ensuring that your benefit dollars are being spent on the expenses you intended.
+Personalized employee fringe benefits enable employers to set monthly allowance caps, giving them control over the cost while allowing eligible employees to choose how to spend their allowance.
+Personalized benefits meet the individual needs of employees while ensuring that your staff spends benefit dollars on the expenses you intended.

 Learn how to set up personalized benefits in an hour or less